 In addition to investing some of your available cash in a savings account, consider the reasons why stocks continue to be a viable investment and why you should invest in the stock market.

-Investing in stocks is a well-worn path to making money work harder, but you don’t have to fork over thousands of dollars to get your feet wet.
-You can begin by setting aside the few dollars you would normally spend on a daily latte and investing the monthly total in stocks.
+Investing in the stock market is a well-worn path to making your money work for you, but you don’t have to fork over thousands of dollars to start.
+You can begin by setting aside the few dollars you would normally spend on a daily latte and invest the amount you saved in stocks or an index fund.
 It’s a virtually painless way to use your earnings in service of your future.

-Inflation is not your friend when you’re trying to save for a major outlay, like buying a house or financing a comfortable retirement.
-Consider that the historical inflation rate in the United States hovers at around 3 percent.
-Then think about how this could eat into the purchasing power of money that's sitting in a certificate of deposit (CD) or savings account.
-It would have to earn at least 3 percent just to keep up with inflation, and even high-yield savings accounts don't offer much over 2 percent.
+Inflation, the reduced purchasing power of a currency over time, is not your friend when you’re trying to save for a significant purchase, buy a house or finance a comfortable retirement.
+Consider that the Federal Reserve tries to keep inflation at around 2%.
+Then think about how this could reduce the purchasing power of money sitting in a certificate of deposit (CD) or savings account.

 Grow Your Wealth

 If you decide to invest in stocks to grow your wealth, understand that there’s no guarantee of how your stocks will perform.
 Still, it’s unnecessary to buy stock in the next Amazon or Apple to earn a respectable return.

 Consider that the stock market has averaged a 10% annual return on investments, as measured by the S&P 500.
 This is despite the stock market's volatility and its tendency to change rapidly, which from time to time culminates in a historic crash characterized by a sudden double-digit decline in value.